-Having a tough time and need to talk?
-Text SPUNOUT to 086 1800 280 to chat anonymously with a trained volunteer.
+Feeling overwhelmed or want to talk to someone right now?
+Text SPUNOUT to 50808 to chat anonymously with a trained volunteer.
 Standard text rates may apply.

 Suicide is a complex issue that many people find difficult to talk about.
 Some people worry that talking to someone who is thinking about taking their own life could make it worse, but it is always best to talk to someone if you’re worried about them.